dotnet/docs/docs/azure/sdk/aspnetcore-guidance.md

 # Use the Azure SDK for .NET in ASP.NET Core apps

 The Azure SDK for .NET enables ASP.NET Core apps to integrate with many different Azure services.
-In this article, you'll learn best practices and the steps to implement the Azure SDK for .NET in your ASP.NET Core apps.
+In this article, you'll learn best practices and the steps to adopt the Azure SDK for .NET in your ASP.NET Core apps.
 You'll learn how to:

 - Register services for dependency injection.
 - Authenticate to Azure without using passwords or secrets.